-It is important to determine whether your mould is dead or alive before doing any cleaning.
-Live mould is more difficult to remove and will smear easily.
-If the mould is alive it also indicates that the environmental conditions of the storage area continue to be unacceptable.
+It is important to determine whether the mould is actively growing before doing any cleaning.
+What is often termed “active” mould is more difficult to remove and will smear easily.
+If the mould is active it also indicates that the environmental conditions of the storage area continue to be unacceptable.
 Relative humidity levels, levels of ventilation and reasons for raised moisture levels should be investigated and remediated.

 There are also health and safety implications to be considered.
-Mould spores whether they are dead or alive can seriously affect your health – people with allergies and/or respiratory problems are more susceptible, but everyone should be cautious.
+Mould can seriously affect your health – people with allergies, respiratory problems and/or compromised immune systems are more susceptible, but everyone should be cautious.
 Personal protective equipment (PPE) should be worn to ensure that the procedure is safe.

 Performing the work in a fume hood is advisable where possible.
 If a fume hood is not available the space must be well ventilated.
-Dust masks, plastic gloves, and eye goggles’ are advised – and ensure that your mask is rated for mould spores (see equipment list below).
+Dust masks, plastic gloves, and eye goggles are advised – and ensure that your mask is rated for mould spores (see equipment list below).

-Most mould species need high levels of moisture to grow – without moisture they will die.
+Most mould species need high levels of moisture to grow and reproduce.
 High relative humidity (anything above 60%) will raise the moisture content of hygroscopic (moisture absorbing) materials such as paper, leather, cloth and some glues, which provides free moisture for the mould to grow.

-To kill the mould on your records you will need to reduce the amount of moisture available to the mould to grow.
-You can either reduce the relative humidity in your storage area by using devices such as dehumidifiers, or you can remove the affected records to a clean, dry space.
+You will need to desiccate the mould by thoroughly drying the records.
+Reduce the relative humidity either in your storage area or in a designated processing area using a dehumidifier.
 The humidity will need to be kept below 50% in order to dry the records sufficiently.

 Care must be taken when moving mouldy items as the smallest movement can cause spores to generate which will spread the mould through your collection.
 As mentioned above you must transport the affected material in plastic bags to prevent cross-contamination.